Which city is cheaper, Helsinki or Athens?

 Helsinki is a very family-friendly place to visit.
 The coastal setting offers many activities that kids and adults alike will enjoy.
 This capital city has a calm atmosphere with plenty of parkland to explore.
 The shoreline is dotted by islands where you'll also find a zoo and a fort.
 Kids will also enjoy exploring the islands by boat.

-For students, both Athens and Helsinki are fairly comparable places to visit.
+For students, both Athens and Helsinki are very good places to visit.

 Many students visit Athens.
 International students will appreciate the rich history, archaeological ruins, and unique opportunities that are available here.